DylanMeeus/springboot_jwt_blog/_posts/2016-03-29-build-a-cross-platform-mobile-app-with-xamarin.markdown

 ## Getting Started with Xamarin

-Let's dive in and setup Xamarin.
+Let's dive in and set Xamarin up.
 The first thing we'll need is the actual Xamarin Platform installed on our machine.
 Head over the the Xamarin website and [download](https://www.xamarin.com/download) it.
 Once downloaded, the installer will ask you which platforms you are planning on developing for and will download additional dependencies automatically.
-If you are developing on a Windows machine, you can alternatively use Visual Studio, but as this is a tutorial introducing Xamarin - we'll stick to Xamarin Studio.
+If you are developing on a Windows machine, you can alternatively use Visual Studio, but as this is a tutorial introducing Xamarin, we'll stick to Xamarin Studio.

 ### Setting Up the Solution